vectara/vectara-answer/README.md

 1. To help you create custom conversational search applications with Vectara.
 You can customize the user experience, launch the application locally, and deploy it to production.
 2. To demonstrate how a conversational search user can be implemented in JavaScript, so you can refer to it when writing your own code.

-There are specific example applications such as AskNews (news search), Wikipedia search, and Hacker News search inside of the `config/` directory.
-Each example application has its own sub-directory.
+There are specific example applications such as AskNews (news search), Wikipedia search, and Hacker News search inside the `config/` directory.
+Each example application has its own subdirectory.
 See [Example applications](#example-applications) for more info.

 ### Docker